Providential Intervention at Work

 Xerxes was an impressive personage ruling an expansive empire of 127 provinces in a kingdom stretching from India to Ethiopia.

 On the final day of the banquet, an inebriated Xerxes ordered Queen Vashti—who hosted a separate feast for women—to appear before his guests.
 Xerxes’ intention is not detailed in the passage.
-But having put every facet of his kingdom on display, it seems likely he wanted to show-off his beautiful queen.
+Putting every facet of the kingdom on display for the admiration of his subjects, it appears that Ahasuerus wanted to show-off his beautiful queen.
 Vashti refused to comply.

 Angered by Vashti’s insubordination, Xerxes consulted with advisors who counseled him to quickly depose the queen and seek another to fill the position.
 Xerxes responded favorably to their counsel, removed Vashti and sent letters throughout the empire announcing the judgement (vv.
 19-20).